asreview/asreview/docs/source/cli.rst

 .. note::

-	Some classifiers (models) and feature extraction algorithms require additional dependecies.
+	Some classifiers (models) and feature extraction algorithms require additional dependencies.
 Use :code:`pip install asreview[all]` to install all additional dependencies at once.

 .. _feature-extraction-table: